cero-absoluto/vozciudadana/README.md

 ## What is Voice Protest?

 Voice Protest is a civic tech platform that allows people to adhere to verified protest events with privacy-preserving verification.
-It is not a petition platform — it focuses on public-interest grievances directed at institutions exercising public functions, receiving public funds, or holding public responsibilities (corruption, nepotism, negligence, repression)
+It is not a petition platform — it focuses on public-interest grievances directed at institutions exercising public functions, receiving public funds, or holding public responsibilities (corruption, nepotism, negligence, repression).

 Every adhesion is: